Hindu philosophy: Nyāya

-The Nyāya school is a realist āstika philosophy.
+The Nyāya (Sanskrit: न्याय) school is a realist āstika philosophy.
 The school's most significant contributions to Indian philosophy were its systematic development of the theory of logic, methodology, and its treatises on epistemology.
 The foundational text of the Nyāya school is the Nyāya Sūtras of the first millennium BCE.
 The text is credited to Aksapada Gautama and its composition is variously dated between the sixth and second centuries BCE.

 Nyāya epistemology accepts four out of six prāmaṇas as reliable means of gaining knowledge – pratyakṣa (perception), anumāṇa (inference), upamāṇa (comparison and analogy) and śabda (word, testimony of past or present reliable experts).

 In its metaphysics, the Nyāya school is closer to the Vaiśeṣika school than the others.
 It holds that human suffering results from mistakes/defects produced by activity under wrong knowledge (notions and ignorance).
 Moksha (liberation), it states, is gained through right knowledge.
 This premise led Nyāya to concern itself with epistemology, that is, the reliable means to gain correct knowledge and to remove wrong notions.
 False knowledge is not merely ignorance to Naiyayikas; it includes delusion.
 Correct knowledge is discovering and overcoming one's delusions, and understanding the true nature of the soul, self and reality.
 The Nyāya Sūtras begin: